Real Polynomial Root-finding by Means of Matrix and Polynomial Iterations

 \section{Introduction}

 Assume a univariate polynomial of degree $n$ with real coefficients,

 which has $r$ real roots $x_1,\dots,x_r$ and $s=(n-r)/2$ pairs of nonreal complex conjugate roots.
-In some applications, e.g., to algebraic and geometric optimization, one seeks only the $r$ real roots, which make up just a small fraction of all roots.
-This is a well studied subject (see \cite[Section 10.3.5]{EPT14}, \cite{PT13}, \cite{SMa}, and the bibliography therein), but the most popular packages of subroutines for root-finding such as MPSolve 2000 \cite{BF00}, Eigensolve 2001 \cite{F02}, and MPSolve 2012 \cite{BR14} approximate the $r$ real roots about as fast and as slow as all the $n$ complex roots.
-It can be surprising, but we present some novel methods that accelerate the solution by a factor of $n/r$, which means dramatic speed up in the cited important applications.
+In some applications, e.g., to algebraic and geometric optimization, one seeks only the $r$ real roots, which typically make up just a small fraction of all roots.\footnote{Recall the following excerpt from \cite{DGS14}: ``A celebrated result due to Erd\"{o}s and Tur\'an \cite{ET50} says that, for a univariate polynomial over C whose middle coefficients are not too big with respect to its extremal coefficients, the arguments of its roots are approximately equidistributed.
+Combined with a recent result of Hughes and Nikeghbali \cite{HN08}, this shows that the roots of such a polynomial clustered near the unit circle."
+This result does not apply to some classes of polynomials of practical importance, but the study in \cite{EGT10} (also see the earlier papers \cite{K43} and \cite{EK95}) shows that the expected number $r$ of the real roots of random real polynomials of various such classes stays in the range between orders of $\log (n)$ and $\sqrt n$; .} The design of efficient real root-finders is a well studied subject (see \cite[Section 10.3.5]{EPT14}, \cite{PT13}, \cite{SMa}, and the bibliography therein), but the most popular packages of subroutines for root-finding such as MPSolve 2000 \cite{BF00}, Eigensolve 2001 \cite{F02}, and MPSolve 2012 \cite{BR14} approximate the $r$ real roots about as fast and as slow as all the $n$ complex roots.
+It can be surprising, but we present some novel methods that accelerate the known numerical real root-finders by a factor of $n/r$, which is dramatic in various important applications.